alexei-erm/ML_course_personnal/README.md

-# Selected personal works in data science, Machine Learning, optimization, control theory and more
+# Selected personal works repository
 ## ------------ NOT CLEAN | NOT PRESENTABLE ------------
 ## ------------ NOT CLEAN | NOT PRESENTABLE ------------
 ## ------------ NOT CLEAN | NOT PRESENTABLE ------------

+Selected personal works in Data Science, Machine Learning, Optimization, Control Theory, robotics and more.
 For future reference, re-usability and showcase.

 ## Files description